codingsoo/conflict-prediction/README.md

 ### Algorithm of detecting direct conflict

-1. We delete the direct conflict list from the database when an alarm count is over 2 and 24 hours or more.
+1. We delete the direct conflict list from the database when an alarm count is over 2 and the amount of time is over 24 hours.
 2. We check if there is another user whose working status overlaps with a current user using the project name and job information of the current user

 	1. The user information where project name and working file overlap exists (direct conflict)